RogerE/jquery-mobile-rails-assets/README.md

-# 'jQuery Mobile' for Rails
+# jQuery Mobile for Rails

 This gem vendors the jQuery Mobile assets for Rails 3.1 and greater.
 The files will be added to the asset pipeline and available for you to use.